kernelci/kernelci-core/doc/collection-test-suite.rst

 .. http:post:: /test/suite

  Create a new test suite as defined in the JSON data.
-The request will be accepted and, if test sets and/or test cases have been specified in the JSON data, it will begin to parse the data.
+The request will be accepted and, if test cases have been specified in the JSON data, it will begin to parse the data.

  If saving the test suite has success, it will return the associated ID value.